Non-EEA Family Member of an EEA national

 EEA Family Permit

-If a non-EEA family member of an EEA national (for example a spouse, civil partner, unmarried partner, child, grandchild or grandparent) who is outside the UK wishes to come to the UK to join their EEA family member, they must apply to the British Embassy for an EEA family permit.
-If this European visa is granted, they are entitled to come to the UK to join their EEA family member.
+If a non-EEA family member of an EEA national (for example, a spouse, civil partner, unmarried partner, child, parent or grandparent) who is outside the UK wishes to come to the UK to join their EEA family member, they must apply to the British Embassy for an EEA Family Permit.
+If this visa is granted, they are entitled to come to the UK to join their EEA family member for an initial period of 6 months.

 EEA Residence Card

-A non-EEA family member of an EEA national (for example a spouse, civil partner, unmarried partner, child, grandparent) who is already in the UK can apply for an EEA Residence Card so that they can remain in the UK with their EEA family member.
-This can benefit someone who is in the UK on any visa category or even potentially someone who is here illegally.
+A non-EEA family member of an EEA national (for example a spouse, civil partner, unmarried partner, child, parent or grandparent) who is already in the UK can apply for an EEA Residence Card, to extend their 6 month Family Permit, so that they can remain in the UK with their EEA family member.
+This can also benefit someone who is in the UK on another visa category or even potentially someone who is here illegally.
+The EEA Residence Card will be granted for a five year period.

 An EEA national and their non-EEA family members can apply for settlement (permanent residence) after having resided together in the UK continuously for five years.